Santa Rosa Wildfires Rehabilitation

 Excavations showed that two of three house foundation footings were significantly shallower than the minimum required 18 inches.
 Such foundation code compliance checks are crucial, as insufficient footing depth can lead to long-term stability issues even if the concrete remains strong.

 Using rebound hammer tests and other non-destructive evaluation techniques, we found the underlying concrete to have compressive strengths around 4,500 psi.
-This structural testing demonstrates that not all fire-exposed foundations suffer complete material degradation, allowing for more targeted restoration strategies.
+This structural testing demonstrates that not all fire-exposed foundations suffer complete material degradation, allowing for more targeted rehabilitation strategies.

 Our team extracted concrete cores and conducted a petrographic analysis of fire-damaged concrete, revealing that while surface layers were compromised, the underlying matrix showed no direct evidence of internal fire-related damage.
 Aggregates were well distributed, cement paste remained intact, and carbonation extended just ½-inch to ¾-inch beneath the surface.
 This detailed concrete materials evaluation helps inform whether partial or full-depth repairs are necessary.